 At Resist Hate, the main policy goal of our community is to get money out of politics.
-Unless Americans do that, the progressive movement won’t be able to achieve any other policy goals: In the Resist Hate community, we fight for criminal justice reform, common sense gun reform, LGBTQ+ rights, civil rights, voting rights, climate justice, healthcare reform, human rights, and other policies that will improve the lives of the working class in this country.
+Unless Americans do that, the progressive movement won’t be able to achieve any other policy goals: In the Resist Hate community, we fight for criminal justice reform, common sense gun reform, LGBTQ+ rights, civil rights, voting rights, climate justice, healthcare reform, human rights, and other policies that will improve the lives of working class Americans.

 See our About and Mission Statement pages to learn more.